Cycle connectivity and pseudoconcavity of flag domains: Pseudoconcavity of complex manifolds

 is Hermitian, which is called the Levi form.
 The boundary point $z_0$ is said to be pseudoconcave if the Levi form has at least one negative eigenvalue on the analytic tangent plane.
 Remark that the number of positive/negative eigenvalues does not depend on the choice of coordinate function and defining function.
 We may assume $z_0=0$ and $\phi(0)=0$, and we may change the coordinate so that the Tayler expansion of $\phi$ at $0$ is

 and the Levi form restricted to the analytic tangent plane $T_0(\bd{(\Omega)})$, defined by $z^1=0$, is

 with eigenvalues $\lambda_2,\ldots ,\lambda_n$.
-If $0$ is pseudoconcave, we have at least one negative eigenvalue, then we have a holomorphic map $\rho :\mathbb{D}\to \cl{(\Omega)}$ from the unit disk such that $\rho(0)=0$ and $\bd{(\rho(\mathbb{D}))}\subset \Omega$.
-On the other hand, if $0$ is not pseudoconcave, we do not have such a holomorphic map.
+If $0$ is a pseudoconcave boundary point, we have at least one negative eigenvalue, then we have a holomorphic map $\rho :\mathbb{D}\to \cl{(\Omega)}$ from the unit disk such that $\rho(0)=0$ and $\bd{(\rho(\mathbb{D}))}\subset \Omega$.
+On the other hand, if $0$ is not a pseudoconcave boundary point, we do not have such a holomorphic map.
 We then define pseudoconcavity of complex manifolds as follows: \begin{dfn} Let $X$ be a connected complex manifold.
-We say $X$ is pseudoconcave if there exists a relatively compact subset $U$ with a smooth boundary such that at every point $z\in \bd{(U)}$ a holomorphic map $\rho:\mathbb{D}\to \cl{(U)}$ where $\rho(0)=z$ and $\bd{(\rho(\mathbb{D}))}\subset U$ exists. \end{dfn} \begin{exm} \begin{enumerate} \item Every compact complex connected manifold is pseudoconcave. \item Let $Z$ be a compact complex connected manifold of dimension greater than $2$ and let $Y$ be a complex submanifold with $\dim{Y}\leq \dim{Z}-2$.
-Then $Z- Y$ is pseudoconcave. \item Let $D$ be an irreducible symmetric bounded domain of dimension greater than $2$ and let $\Gamma$ be an arithmetic subgroup without fixed points.
-Then $\Gamma\bs D$ is pseudoconcave. \end{enumerate} \end{exm}
+We say $X$ is pseudoconcave if there exists a relatively compact open subset $U$ with a smooth boundary such that at every point $z\in \bd{(U)}$ a holomorphic map $\rho:\mathbb{D}\to \cl{(U)}$ where $\rho(0)=z$ and $\bd{(\rho(\mathbb{D}))}\subset U$ exists. \end{dfn} \begin{exm} \begin{enumerate} \item Every compact complex connected manifold is pseudoconcave. \item Let $Z$ be a compact complex connected manifold of dimension greater than $2$ and let $Y$ be a complex submanifold with $\dim{Y}\leq \dim{Z}-2$.
+Then $Z- Y$ is pseudoconcave. \end{enumerate} \end{exm}